4 Ways to Solve Communication Issues in the Workplace

 The Issue: Undertrained employees

-Quick Fix: An important first step here would be to remain adamant during the new hire training process.
-You want your new employees to get off on the right foot.
-Be sure to express this to them as an added effort.
+An important first step here would be to remain adamant during the new hire training process to get your new employees off on the right foot.
 Bringing someone new to the team requires patience and once you’ve attained the desired level of communication, things can only go up from there!
-Additional training down the road and retraining will also be essential.
-Training is an ongoing necessity.
-See it as an opportunity for your organization to be ever growing.
+Try using gamification to spice up the hiring and onboarding process.
+Additional training down the road and retraining will also be essential to avoid a lack of communication at work.
+Look at ongoing training as an opportunity for your organization to be ever growing — not a setback.

 The Issue: An unclear vision

-Employees not knowing/understanding what needs to be accomplished will be a major road block for you and your organization, right from the start and down the road.
-If you want success and think you know how to attain it, share this information with others!
-The whole idea of a team is to collaborate to reach a universal goal.
+Employees not knowing or understanding what needs to be accomplished will be a major roadblock for you and your organization.
+The whole idea of a team is to collaborate to reach a universal goal, and if you don’t have a clear company goal, your employees have nothing to work toward!

-Quick Fix: Express your organization’s mission and goals to employees as clearly as possible, and frequently!
-A full understanding of these ideas will free you both of any gray area on the subject(s).
-This is a perfect time to state what’s expected and clear up questions.
+Express your organization’s mission statement and goals to employees as clearly as possible, and frequently!
+A full understanding of your company core values will free you both of any gray area on the subject.
+This is a perfect time to state what’s expected and clear up any questions.

 The Issue: Disengagement

-Quick Fix: Adopt useful employee engagement strategies.
-Being continuously proactive about it is key here.
+Being continuously proactive with engagement strategies is key here.
 Team building exercises are a great help.
 Try: TeamBonding’s, Build-A-Boat program.
 A program such as this involves teams working together to accomplish a desired goal.
 This activity strengthens communication, boosts leadership and team spirit.
-When the activity concludes, get ready to take your new/improved skills back to the workplace.
+When the activity concludes, get ready to take your new and improved skills back to the workplace.
 Plan these activities often to stay on top of your team building efforts.

 Team Contributor